jarviswww/Code4TradeSynergy/README.md

-Official Implementation of Paper: "From Trade-off to Synergy: Rethinking the Long-tail Session-based Recommendation Via Dual Constraints of Hybrid Intent" (Acm Transcation on Information Systems)
+Official Implementation of Paper: "From Trade-off to Synergy: Rethinking the Long-tail Session-based Recommendation Via Dual Constraints of Hybrid Intent" (ACM Transcations on Information Systems)